-With the Winter Solstice and Christmas holidays upon us, I'm posting a recipe for Bûche de Noël aka Yule Log.
+With the Winter Solstice and Christmas holidays upon us, I'm reposting a recipe for Bûche de Noël aka Yule Log.
 I've tried various recipes for Bûche de Noël, but I really like this one.
 Bûche de Noël is the traditional dessert served at the Solstice and during the Christmas holidays in many countries.
 Basically it looks like a log ready for the fire, hence the Yule Log.

 The traditional Bûche de Noël is made from a Genoise (see recipe below) filled and frosted with buttercream.
 The Bûche de Noël is often iced to look like a piece of the branch has broken off.
 Sometimes there are fresh berries and meringue or marzipan mushrooms.
 Bûche de Noël is one of my favorite holiday desserts.
 The log represents the hearth -- the center of the house, and this yule log (Bûche de Noël) will be the center of your holiday table.

 Stuck for time?
 Check out your local bakery and order one!